incoresemi/river_core/docs/source/microtesk.rst

 This plugin will generate a `test-list` containing all necessary information for the framework to compile and test code.

 This can be useful to share test cases across machines.
-In order to share the tests, one only needs to share the original finals and test-list which contains all necessary infomation about the tests run.
+In order to share the tests, one only needs to share the original finals and test-list which contains all necessary information about the tests run.